bioinformatics-core-shared-training/nextflow_september_2021/part_1.md

 We use the `Channel.fromPath()` function to create a channel for just a single BAM file at this stage.

-The contents of a channel can be displayed with the `view()` function, which is useful when developing or debugging a pipeline.
+The contents of a channel can be displayed with the `view()` function. `view()` is very useful when developing or debugging a pipeline.

 Run the script as follows: